 David Hirsch, M.D., Ph.D., Director.
 Dr. Hirsch has served as a member of our Board since February 2012.
-Since 2007, Dr. Hirsch has served as a Founder and Managing Director at Longitude Capital Management Co., LLC ("Longitude"), where he focuses on investments in biotechnology.
+Since 2007, Dr. Hirsch has served as a Founder and Managing Director at Longitude Capital Management Co., LLC ("Longitude"), a private investment firm, where he focuses on investments in biotechnology.
 From 2005 to 2006, Dr. Hirsch was Vice President of Pequot Capital Management ("Pequot"), where he worked in the life sciences practice.
-Prior to Pequot, Dr. Hirsch was an Engagement Manager in the pharmaceutical practice of McKinsey & Co., while at McKinsey & Co., he worked with many large pharmaceutical companies across a range of projects including clinical and commercial strategies, M&A evaluations, portfolio prioritization and managed care strategy.
+Prior to Pequot, Dr. Hirsch was an Engagement Manager in the pharmaceutical practice of McKinsey & Co.
+While at McKinsey & Co., he worked with many large pharmaceutical companies across a range of projects including clinical and commercial strategies, M&A evaluations, portfolio prioritization and managed care strategy.

-Dr. Hirsch currently serves on the board of directors of Rapid Micro Biosystems, Inc., Tricida, Inc., Velicept Therapeutics, Inc. and Zavante Therapeutics, Inc. and previously served on the board of directors of Civitas Therapeutics, Inc. and Precision Therapeutics, Inc. Dr. Hirsch graduated from Johns Hopkins University with a B.S. in Biology in 1991 and, in 2001, received an M.D. from Harvard Medical School as well as a Ph.D. in Biology from Massachusetts Institute of Technology.
+Dr. Hirsch currently serves on the board of directors of Molecular Templates, Inc. (NASDAQ: MTEM) (2017 to present), Rapid Micro Biosystems, Inc., Tricida, Inc., Velicept Therapeutics, Inc. and Zavante Therapeutics, Inc. and previously served on the board of directors of Civitas Therapeutics, Inc. and Precision Therapeutics, Inc. Dr. Hirsch graduated from Johns Hopkins University with a B.S. in Biology in 1991 and, in 2001, received an M.D. from Harvard Medical School as well as a Ph.D. in Biology from Massachusetts Institute of Technology.